ContainerSolutions/pres-prereq-to-docker/pres/slides.md

 # Prerequisites to Docker
 ## Docker in organizations
 Note:
-- Sharing experience of my last months of work: delta soft skills > delta technical skills
-- Share considerations
+- Sharing recent experience + share considerations
 - How many people are here to get an answer to the question "is Docker a tool for me?", or do you already know the answer to that?

 -